Pradhan Mantri Garib Kalyan Yojana

-Valid from December 16, 2016 to March 31, 2017, the scheme can only be availed to declare income in the form of cash or bank deposits in Indian bank accounts and not in the form of jewellery, stock, immovable property, or deposits in overseas accounts.
+Valid from 16 December 2016 to 31 March 2017, the scheme could only be availed to declare income in the form of cash or deposits in Indian bank accounts and not in the form of jewellery, stock, immovable property, or deposits in overseas accounts.

-Not declaring undisclosed income under the PMGKY will attract a fine of 77.25% if the income is shown in tax returns.
+Not declaring undisclosed income under the PMGKY would attract a fine of 77.25% if the income is shown in tax returns.
 In case the income is not shown in tax returns, it will attract a further 10% penalty followed by prosecution.